 UT Tyler Soules College of Business

-- Master's degree in HRD, business administration, management or related field from a college or university approved by a recognized national accrediting body.
+- Master's degree in HRD, business administration, management or related field from an accredited college or university.

 - 3.0 GPA (on a 4.0 scale) on all previous academic coursework.

 - Submission of GMAT scores taken within 5 years at time of application to the program.
 In some cases the GRE may be accepted in lieu of the GMAT..

 - Successful applicants typically have a GMAT score of 540 or a GRE score of 298 (based on a 5 year average – there is no minimum score requirement)..

 - Submission of a career statement, resume or curriculum vita, and three original letters of recommendation.